Py-OS-official/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: 'Increase your Goal, Management and Code'
-    text: >
+    text: |
-      A service that helps businesses to manage their social media accounts and posts.
+      A service that helps businesses to manage their Code
     actions:
       - label: Get started
         url: /